galaxor/neutron/README.md

 Self-hosted server for [Protonmail client](https://github.com/ProtonMail/WebClient).

+> This project is not affiliated or supported by ProtonMail.

 ## What is it?

 Neutron is a server that will allow the ProtonMail client to be used with